hihihioli/twidilers/readme.md

 ## Post page
 * You can publish a post without content or a title

-## Flashes
-* They should disappear after 10 seconds

 # New feature wishlist
 ## Profile page